 Claimants may move into the Light Touch or Working Enough regime due to earnings received for work they were undertaking prior to claiming Universal Credit.

-In these cases, if the claimant is unemployed or has started work, but are still earning below the Administrative Earnings Threshold are still eligible to participate in the Youth Offer.
-Providing they meet all other eligibility criteria.
-When a claimant moves in to the Intensive Work Search regime from another regime, they cannot take part in the Youth Employment Programme.
+In these cases, if the claimant is unemployed or has started work, but are still earning below the Administrative Earnings Threshold, they are still eligible to participate in the Youth Offer providing that they meet all other eligibility criteria.

+When a claimant moves into the Intensive Work Search regime from another regime, they cannot take part in the Youth Employment Programme.
 However, they can be referred to a Youth Hub or youth employability coach where appropriate.

 Claimants may move from the Intensive Work Search regime into one of the following regimes:

-- work preparation
+- Work Preparation

-- work focused interview

-- no work related requirements
+- Work Focused Interview

+- No Work Related Requirements

-In these cases, if claimants are participating in provision or a work based opportunity, they will have the option to complete this where appropriate.
-They will still have access to Youth Hubs and youth employability coaches where appropriate.
-When a claimant returns to the Intensive Work Search regime from another regime, they can participate in the Youth Offer as long as they were eligible when they attended their First Commitments Meeting.
+In these cases, if the claimant is participating in provision or a work-based opportunity, they will have the option to complete this where appropriate.
+They will also retain access to Youth Hubs and youth employability coaches where appropriate.

+If a claimant returns to the Intensive Work Search regime from another regime, they can participate in the Youth Offer as long as they were eligible when they attended their First Commitments Meeting.
 This is unless the claimant is aged 25 or over.